An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 (2) In this case $g(x)=e(x^{n_1})$.
 Let $v(x)=b(x)e(x^{n_1})$ be an non-zero odd-like vector of $C$ for some polynomial $b(x)$ of degree less than $n_1n_2-(\frac{n_1(n_2-1)}{2})$.
 By (\ref{E:5}), the polynomial $v(x)$ can be represented using $n_1$ codewords of $C_2$ namely the vectors

 Since $v(x)$ is odd-like, it implies that at least one of the above $n_1$ codewords is odd-like.
 Thus $d_o(C) \ge d_o(C_2)$.
 Conversely, let $u(x)e(x)$ be minimum odd-like vector of $C_2$.
 Then $u(x^{n_1})e(x^{n_1})\in C$, which implies that $d_o(C) \le d_o(C_2)$.
-Hence $d_o(C) =d_o(C_2)$. \end{proof}
+Hence $d_o(C) =d_o(C_2)$. $\square$\end{proof}

-From a classical point of view, it is beneficial to avoid the extended splittings as they produce duadic codes with a small minimum distance.
-However, from quantum codes' point of view, using the extended splittings can offer codes with degeneracy which is a desirable property for error-correction.
-Moreover, as Theorem \ref{T:3.1} shows, we can bound or compute the true minimum distance of these quantum codes very fast even if the code's length is very large.
-The following corollary shows an application of this by providing product rules for certain binary quantum code.
+From the perspective of classical coding theory, it is beneficial to avoid the extended splittings as they produce duadic codes with a small minimum distance.
+However, from the standpoint of quantum codes, using the extended splittings can offer codes with degeneracy which is a desirable property for error-correction.
+Moreover, as Theorem \ref{T:3.1} shows, we can bound or compute the true minimum distance of these quantum codes even if the length of the code is very large.